dgroomes/browser-extension-framework/README.md

   public functions are `BackendWiring.initialize` and `BackendWiring.injectInstrumentedPageScript`.
 I don't want end-users to have to see the function bodies when browsing the API.
 Maybe move the implementation details into an `impl/` or `wiring/` directory (it doesn't really matter where).
+* [x] DONE Stop using import maps for differentiating between Chromium/Firefox things.
+When it comes to publishing this library, I don't want to publish a Firefox artifact separately from a Chromium one.
+Node tooling is not equipped for consuming multi-flavor artifacts.
+* [x] DONE Remove Deno for NPM and Webpack.
+It was a rewarding experience and a quick start.
+But I need to understand a build a prototypical library and user/developer experience.
+There are so many quirks of browser-based JS modules that I can't afford to stray from mainstream.

 ## Reference